Help prevent and address intimate partner abuse in your community by taking part in one of our volunteer opportunities.

 How big of a commitment is usually expected?

-Time frame varies according to project and volunteer, but for the usual Direct Service volunteer, we ask that you complete 100 hours over the course of one year.
+Time frame varies according to project and volunteer, but for the usual Direct Service volunteer, we ask that you complete a certain amount of hours dependent on the volunteer opportunity.

 Do I need to take the Domestic Violence Training to volunteer?